GCET-CSE2022/GCET-CSE2022/README.md

-# Welcome to the GCET KMR GitHub Community!
+# Welcome to the GCET KASHMIR GitHub Community!

 Welcome to the GCET KMR GitHub Community, a vibrant hub for student developers passionate about coding and collaboration!
 Our community is a place where students come together to learn, grow, and build amazing projects.